JoeOsborn/ol-catalog/ols/collision.md

 #Collision logics

+An illusion of physical space is provided by the fact that some game objects occlude the movement of others.

 ##Abstract process

 Detection of overlaps between subsets of entities and/or regions of space and the automatic triggering of reactions when such overlaps occur.

 ##Abstract operations

 * (Alter/Check) which entities could be said to collide with which other entities or regions of space (e.g. collision layers or flags, or hurt vs hit boxes)
 * Check if two entities or regions are overlapping or touching
 * (Alter/Check) the region of space taken up by an entity (e.g. grow or shrink an entity or change its collision polygon)